aosabook/500lines/modeller/chapter.md

 ```
 self.trackball.drag_to(self.mouse_loc[0], self.mouse_loc[1], -dx, -dy)
 ```
-The resulting rotation matrix is retreived as `trackball.matrix` in the viewer when the scene is rendered.
+The resulting rotation matrix is retrieved as `trackball.matrix` in the viewer when the scene is rendered.

 Rotations are traditionally represented in one of two ways.
 The first is a rotation value around each axis.
 You could store this as a 3-tuple of floating point numbers.
 The other common representation for rotations is a quaternion.
 Using quaternions has numerous benefits over per-axis rotation.
 In particular, they are more numerically stable.
 Using quaternions avoids some tricky problems like [Gimbal Lock](http://en.wikipedia.org/wiki/Gimbal_lock).